-The pilot lamp turns on when the injection oil level is low in oil reservoir.
-Fill reservoir as soon as possible, if lamp remains ON contact an authorized dealer.
+Located in the cluster gauge, the pilot lamp turns on when the oil pressure is low or high in the engine.
+Check oil as soon as possible.
+If lamp remains ON contact an authorized dealer.

 CAUTION: Never run engine out of oil.
 Serious engine damage will occur.